tapjs/tmatch/README.md

    objects or neither objects, then return true.
 Note that this covers object identity, some type coercion, and matching `null` against `undefined`, and avoids some stuff like `1 == [1]`.
-2. If the object is a string, and the pattern is a RegExp, then return true if `pattern.test(object)`.
+2. If the object is a RegExp and the pattern is also a RegExp, return true if their source, global, multiline, lastIndex, and ignoreCase fields all match.
+3. If the pattern is a RegExp, then return true if `pattern.test(object)`, casting the object to a string if it is not already a string.
-3. If the object is a string and the pattern is a non-empty string, then return true if the string occurs within the object.
+4. If the object is a string and the pattern is a non-empty string, then return true if the string occurs within the object.
 5. If the object and the pattern are both Date objects, then return true if they represent the same date.